 Brush rack of lamb with the marinade until evenly coated.

 Cover the ends of the bones with foil to prevent charring.

-Remove the meat and transfer the rack to a carving board, stand them upright and let rest for 10 minutes.
+Remove the meat and transfer the rack to a carving board, stand them upright and let rest for 5 minutes prior to serving

 Carve the racks in between the rib bones and transfer to plates.
 Serve right away.